Dartmouth

 About · People

-cutting edge
+live edge

 In 1987, studio art met engineering in a single course, Introduction to Product Design.
 That course became ENGS 12: Design Thinking, the cornerstone of the Human-Centered Design Minor.
-The Minor became the heart of a faculty community that now serves students and partners with faculty and staff from across the university.
-This community founded the Design Initiative at Dartmouth with the generous support of early funders who appreciated the quiet, long-term development of a strong foundation and made a bet that this is just the beginning of what is possible in the future.
+The Minor became the heart of a faculty community that now serves students and partners with faculty and staff from across Dartmouth.
+This community founded the Design Initiative at Dartmouth with the generous support of early funders who appreciated the long-term development of a strong foundation and made a bet that this is just the beginning of what is possible in the future.

 The core team